 Revenue by Segment

-The pie chart below illustrates Intel Corporation’s revenue distribution across various segments for the fiscal year 2024.
+The following chart illustrates Intel Corporation’s revenue distribution across its various segments for the fiscal year 2024, showcasing key performance areas.

 revenue by segment